What is a Career Coach and When Should You Work With One?

 How do you choose a career coach?

-Most coaches also have an online presence, so you can look them up on their LinkedIn page or website before the call.
+Most coaches also have an online presence, so you can view their LinkedIn page or website before the call.
 Look at the coaches’ background, education, training and experience.

 Ask for referrals from your own network for a coach.